agnivibes/copula-feature-selection/README.md

 All results, discussions, and implications are provided in our accompanying research paper.
 This repository focuses strictly on code and reproducibility.

-Information on the datasets are provided below.
+Information on the datasets used are provided below.

 ## CDC Diabetes Health Indicators Dataset